pjessesco/ChollianWallPaper/README.md

 ## Download

-Pre-built binary is available in `Actions` tab above for Intel macOS 11 currently.
+Pre-built binary is available in `Actions` tab above for Intel macOS.

 ## Dependency